 At government-to-government levels, there seems to be agreement on what sustainable development is; the same is true amongst very diverse NGOs and CSOs.
 But these are two different parallel tracks, with no connection.
 There is no common SD lexicon and distrust.
 Governments look more at economic factors, while CSOs/NGOs more at the environment.

-Mr. Parks: points out that all of the region’s country have to report on the SDGs.
+Mr. Parks: points out that all of the region’s countries have to report on the SDGs.

 Question 2: What does regional cooperation mean to you?
 What are the opportunities for regional cooperation to support sustainable development in the Mekong- Lancang?